herrkraatz/react-unit-testing/README.md

 ### <a id="chapter2a1"></a>a.
 Unit Testing React Components

-As example we will dive into the Unit Test of the App Component and play with it.
+As example we will dive into the simple Unit Test of the App Component and play with it.

 Let's explore `test/components/app_test.js`: